-It is still common for households in Nigerian communities to use firewood for cooking, creating a demand for firewood in a region already severely affected by deforestation and climate change, and promoting the use of an inefficient energy source.
-Traditional fire stoves also pose a significant health risk, primarily affecting women who have to cook over open flames in a closed space on a daily basis.
+It is still common for households in Nigerian communities to use firewood for cooking, creating a demand for firewood in a region already severely affected by deforestation and climate change.
+Traditional fire stoves are an inefficient energy source and pose significant health risks, primarily affecting women who have to cook over open flames in a closed space on a daily basis.
 Clean cookstoves, on the other hand, lead to better health outcomes, reduce deforestation and carbon emissions, increase revenues of cookstove entrepreneurs, and reduce household spending on firewood.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.